-In January 2018, Russia imported 4.7 bln RUB worth of APIs (free circulation prices, VAT included), which is in monetary terms 7% lower than that of January 2017.
-In physical terms, Russia imported nearly 860 tons of APIs, and the dynamics are +6.1%, if calculated in kilos.
+Between January and June 2019, Russia imported 56.4 bln RUB worth of APIs (free circulation prices, VAT included), which is in monetary terms (rubles) 21% higher than that of the same period in 2018.
+In physical terms, Russia imported 5.8 thousand tons of APIs, and the dynamics are +6.1%, if calculated in kilos.
 96.6% of the API import accounts for pharmacopoeial APIs.

-3/30/2018 Database Update: Import of Veterinary Drugs, Feed, Feed Supplements and APIs to Russia (January 2018)
+8/9/2019 Database Update: Import of Veterinary Drugs, Feed Supplements, and Veterinary APIs to Russia (June 2019)